 1. Choose or transfer your internet service

-You have two options when it comes to setting up your internet when you move: Transfer your service or choose a new provider.
+When you move, you have two options for setting up your internet: transfer your service or choose a new provider.

-If you want to transfer your existing internet service to your new address, you first need to ensure your internet provider is available at your new home.
-Internet providers’ service areas vary, so you may be out of luck if you are moving to a new state or region.
-Enter your new address and if your provider serves your new home, you can transfer your internet service easily.
+If you want to transfer your existing internet service to your new address, you must ensure your internet provider is available at your new home.
+Internet providers’ service areas vary, so you may be out of luck if you move to a new state or region.
+Enter your new address, and if your provider serves your new home, you can easily transfer your internet service.

 2. Set up your equipment